Academic degree: France

 The French national education system makes a distinction between a diplôme national ("national degree") and diplôme universitaire ("university degree").
-The former, which are considered higher status, are controlled by the state and issued by universities on behalf of the responsible ministry; the latter are controlled and granted by the universities themselves.
+The former, which are considered to have a higher status, are controlled by the state and issued by universities on behalf of the responsible ministry; the latter are controlled and granted by the universities themselves.
 Additionally, private universities and schools may be recognised by the state with a diplôme visé ("recognised degree") and then, after five years of recognition, have their degrees validated by the state, the validation having to be renewed every six years.

-Historically, academic degrees were orientated towards research and the vocational education system awarded only diplomas.
-Since the implementation of the Bologna Process in France, things are going towards a simplification: schools continue to deliver their own diplomas, but the State recognition and degree awarding is far more ranged than before.
+Historically, academic degrees were orientated towards research, and the vocational education system awarded only diplomas.
+Since the implementation of the Bologna Process in France, the degree-granting system is being simplified: schools continue to grant their own diplomas, but the state's recognition in degree awarding is more important than before.

-Diploma courses such as the University Bachelor of Technology's Diploma (bachelor universitaire de technologie; BUT) is recognised as "professionnal bachelor cycle" qualifications worth 180 ECTS credits; the Technologist's Certificate (brevet de technician supérieur; BTS) is now recognised as "short cycle" qualifications worth 120 ECTS credits, allowing progression from these to academic qualifications.
-Nonetheless, there are diplomas in France with no degree recognition, e.g. specific diplomas designed by various institutions with no recognition from the Ministry of Education, such as the mastère spécialisé or the Sciences Po Bachelor.
+Diploma courses such as the university Bachelor of Technical Studies (bachelor universitaire de technologie; BUT) are recognised as vocational bachelor's degree qualifications worth 180 ECTS credits; the Advanced Technician Certificate (brevet de technician supérieur; BTS) is now recognised as a "short cycle" qualification worth 120 ECTS credits, allowing progression from these to academic qualifications.
+However, in France there are diplomas that are not recognised as degrees, such as specific diplomas designed by colleges (écoles supérieures), like the mastère spécialisé (accredited by the Conférence des Grandes Écoles but not automatically by the French Government).
+Since 2002, grande école diplomas have been able to award a university degree, such as the Sciences Po Bachelor, which is a state-accredited diploma that awards a bachelor's degree (Licence in French).

-The recognised degrees fall in three levels, following the Qualifications Framework of the European Higher Education Area.
-These are the licence (first cycle), master (second cycle) and doctorat (third cycle).
-All licence degrees are 3 years (180 ECTS credits) in length and all master's degrees are 2 years (120 ECTS credits) in length.
-There are also 5 year (300 ECTS credits) engineer's degrees, which are master's degree.
-In addition to the doctorate, which is always a research degree, the Diplôme d'Etat de docteur en médicine and the Diplôme d'Etat de docteur vétérinaire are also considered third cycle qualifications.
+The recognised degrees are in three levels, following the Qualifications Framework of the European Higher Education Area.
+These are the licence (first level), master (second level) and doctorat (third level).
+All licence degrees take 3 years (180 ECTS credits) and all master's degrees take 2 years (120 ECTS credits).
+There are also 5-year (300 ECTS credits) engineer's degrees, which are master's degrees.
+In addition to the doctorate, which is always a research degree, the Diplôme d'Etat de docteur en médicine and the Diplôme d'Etat de docteur vétérinaire are third level qualifications and recognized as level 7 in EQF.